Ma (2019 film): Plot

 Sue Ann runs over Mercedes with her truck, killing her.
 She kills her boss, draws blood from Maggie's dog Louie, and lures Ben to her house, where she knocks him out.
 Ben wakes up naked and tied to the bed with a towel over his groin.
-Sue Ann then lifts up the towel grabbing onto Ben's exposed genitalia on one hand while holding a large knife on the other hand threatening to cut it off, but then changes her mind covering it back up with the towel.
-Sue Ann compares Ben to a dog.
-She transfuses Louie's blood into Ben, slashes his wrist, and leaves him to bleed out and die.
+Sue Ann then lifts up the towel grabbing onto Ben's exposed genitalia with one hand while holding a knife with the other threatening to cut it off, but then changes her mind, covering it back up with the towel.
+Sue Ann transfuses Louie's blood into Ben, slashes his wrist, and leaves him to bleed out and die.
 Maggie tells her mother the truth about Sue Ann, and Erica briefly confronts Sue Ann.
 Sue Ann lures Maggie with a picture of herself with Andy in her basement at Chaz's birthday party.
 When she arrives, only the original group remains.
 She tries to get Andy to leave but realizes everyone has been drugged.
-As Maggie tries to get help, she finds Ben's body, and is drugged by Sue Ann.
+While trying to get help, Maggie finds Ben's body, and is drugged by Sue Ann.

 Maggie awakens chained in the basement.
 Sue Ann irons Chaz's stomach, sews Haley's mouth shut, and paints Darrell's face white.
-Andy awakens, and tries to seduce Sue Ann.
+Andy awakens, and tells Sue Ann he loves her.
 After kissing, she stabs him for lying.
 A police officer arrives and is shot by Sue Ann after Maggie screams for help.
 Sue Ann forces Maggie to gather her friends and take pictures.
 Sue Ann attempts to hang Maggie but Genie intervenes, starting a fire in the process.
 Everyone else wakes up and attempts to get out as the fire spreads.
 Erica, knowing where Maggie likely is, goes with her co-worker to save the teens.
 Sue Ann attempts to throw Genie into the fire and blames Erica for not stopping the sexual assault.
 Erica articulates her regrets and Maggie stabs Sue Ann, saving Genie.

-The group runs outside as Sue Ann walks upstairs and cuddles with Ben's corpse as the house burns.
+The group runs outside as Sue Ann walks upstairs and lies down with Ben's corpse as the house burns.